amv-dev/yata/README.md

 YaTa implements most common technical analysis **methods** and **indicators**.

-It also provides you an iterface to create your own indicators.
+It also provides you an interface to create your own indicators.

 ## Some commonly used **methods**: